RazYahkovnia/GitMaster/README.md

 **Q: What are "Shelves"?**
 A: Named stashes, like WebStorm/IntelliJ.
 Much better than "stash@{0}" - you can name them "WIP: login form" or "trying-new-approach".

+**Q: I reset my branch and lost my changes.
+Can GitMaster help me recover them?**
+A: Yes!
+If you committed your changes before resetting:
+1. Open **Git Operations** (reflog) - it shows every commit you've made, even "lost" ones
+2. Scroll through and click commits to see changes in the **Commit Details** section
+3. Once you find your lost commit, right-click → **Create Branch from Commit**
+4. Optional: Use **Interactive Rebase** section to rebase your recovered branch onto master

+Git never truly deletes committed changes - reflog keeps them for ~90 days.
+GitMaster makes finding and recovering them visual and easy.

 ## 🆚 GitMaster vs. Command Line

 | Feature | Command Line | GitMaster |